The CMB Bispectrum: Implications for non-scaling feature models

 It is possible to produce non-Gaussian signals which are not scale-invariant, such as models with a distinct feature in the inflaton potential.
 These usually take the form of either a step in the potential (models which have a long history, see e.g.\ ref.~ \citep{ChenEastherLim2008}) or those with a small oscillation superimposed onto the potential (which have become more popular recently, see e.g.\ ref.~\citep{BeanetAl2008B}.
 Two analytic forms for the resulting three point functions have been presented in ref.~\citet{ChenEastherLim2008} with the expression we will analyse here taking the form

 where $k^*$ is the associated with the physical scale of the feature in question and $\Phi$ is an arbitrary phase factor.
 The alternative form with a logarithmic momentum dependence in the $\sin$ argument can be shown to be closely correlated with the simpler form (\ref{eq:feature}), certainly on the present domain of study $\lmax =500$.
 Previously, we studied the shape and CMB bispectrum for a particular feature model (with $k^* \approx l^*/\tau_0$ and $l^*\px400$), showing that its non-scaling behaviour made it essentially independent of all the other shapes \cite{Fergusson:2008ra}.
 Such models can have starkly contrasting CMB bispectra as illustrated in fig.~\ref{fig:featurefit}, disrupting the usual pattern of acoustic peaks which switch from correlation to anticorrelation on multipole scales $l^*$.
 Clearly, scale dependent feature models form a distinct category of bispectra beyond the equilateral, local, warm and flat families, so searches within WMAP and future data sets are well-motivated.
+The 3D bispectrum for a particular feature model is shown in fig.~\ref{fig:featurefit} demonstrating how such models affect the scale-dependence of the bispectrum (see fig.~\ref{fig:3dreconWMAP5}).